Have you ever wondered why you feel hungrier after eating something sweet? Or why your heart races when you watch a scary movie?

 What it does:

-Insulin allows your body to use the glucose or sugar found in the foods you eat as energy.
+Insulin is produced by your pancreas.
+When insulin gets secreted, it helps your body use a certain amount of glucose — or sugar — found in the foods you eat as energy, and store the remainder.

 How it affects you:

-Regular exercise can help lower your blood sugar levels, allowing the insulin in your body to act more efficiently and make you feel less hungry.
+Regular exercise is one way to improve insulin sensitivity, allowing the insulin in your body to act more efficiently and help control your blood sugar levels.

 Cortisol